 Various things can help you to reduce tiredness and cope with it: for example, exercise.
 Some research has shown that taking gentle exercise can give you more energy.
 It is important to balance exercise with resting.

 You might feel sick at times.
 You can have anti sickness medicines.
 Let your treatment team know if you still feel sick, as they can give you other medicines.

 Tell your doctor or nurse if you have diarrhoea.
-They can give you medicine to help.
+They can prescribe medicine to help you.

 Drink at least 2.5 litres of fluid a day.
 This helps to keep you hydrated.

 Ask your nurse about soothing creams to apply around your back passage (rectum).
 The skin in that area can get very sore and even break if you have severe diarrhoea.

 - as if you want to pass urine all the time (but when you go, there isn't much there)

 - as if you have a bladder infection (cystitis)

 - a burning pain when you do pass urine

 Try to drink plenty of water.
 Many people think that drinking cranberry juice can be helpful with bladder problems.
 But cranberry juice can increase the effects of warfarin (a blood thinner or anticoagulant).
 You should not drink cranberry juice if you are taking warfarin.